 These settings are only for basic wireless parameters.
-For advanced settings, please refer to Section 4.6: "Wireless".
+For advanced settings, please refer to 4.7 Wireless 5GHz.

-6. Click the Next button.
-You will then see the Finish page.

-If you don't make any change on the Wireless page, you will see the Finish page as shown in Figure 3-14.
+- 8. Then you will see the Finish page. - If you don't make any change on the Wireless page, you will see the Finish page as shown in Figure 3-14.
 Click the Finish button to finish the Quick Setup.